PSLmodels/OG-Core/README.rst

 ========
 This project builds, calibrates and simulates the effects of changes in various taxes on the U.S. economy in the contect of a large macro OLG model.
 Our particular emphasis is on how the stream of tax revenues changes over time.

-The BYU-AEI model is similar to the Zodrow-Diamond (ZD) model in being a computable CGE-OLG model.
+The BYU-OSPC model is similar to the Zodrow-Diamond (ZD) model in being a computable CGE-OLG model.
 We solve as ZD do using the Auerbach-Kolikoff time-path iteration method.

 Demographics
 ------------